The Neuroscience of Recalling Old Memories

 The experiment involved 26 volunteers, who were asked to imagine and memorize a series of 'events' involving different locations, famous people, and random objects.
 Test subjects were asked to remember the details of the event based on a single cue.
 For example, one trial 'event' involved a scenario of President Barack Obama in a kitchen with a hammer.

-Volunteers were then asked to remember details based on a single cue, such as "where was Obama?", "who was in the kitchen?" or "what object did Obama have?"
+Volunteers were then asked to remember details based on a single cue, such as, "Where was Obama?" or "Who was in the kitchen?" or "What object did Obama have?"
 While being asked to recall different aspects of events, volunteers underwent fMRI scans to measure their brain activity.

 The results showed that different parts of the brain showed increased activity when encoding individual aspects of each event, and that the hippocampus later provides the critical links between them to form a complete memory that can be recalled.

 Using the Obama example, activity increased in one part of the brain when volunteers thought of Obama, another when they thought of the kitchen, and yet another when they thought of the hammer.
 The study showed that when asked "where was Obama?" activity also increased in the regions corresponding to Obama and Kitchen.